stumpc5/chess960/README.md

 ## Authors

+This project was initiated and is maintained by

+* [Christian Stump](https://homepage.rub.de/christian.stump/) (Ruhr University Bochum, Germany)

+The first version was created in collaboration with

 * [Galen Dorpalen-Barry](https://galen.dorpalen-barry.org/) (Texas A&M, USA)

+and the second version in collaboration with

 * [Nupur Jain](https://math.ruhr-uni-bochum.de/fakultaet/arbeitsbereiche/algebra/research-team-stump/team/nupur-jain/) (Ruhr University Bochum, Germany)
-* [Christian Stump](https://homepage.rub.de/christian.stump/) (Ruhr University Bochum, Germany)

 ## Acknowledgements

-* The experiments were conducted using large computers at both involved universities.
 * The authors thank **Ingo Althöfer**, **Nathan Chapelier-Laget**, **Torsten Hoge**, and **Alexander Ivanov** for useful discussions.

 ## License